Caitlin Parrish

 Caitlin Parrish is an American playwright, television writer, and filmmaker and, along with Erica Weiss, the co-creator of The Red Line on CBS.
 Her work in television also includes Supergirl, Under The Dome, and Emily Owens MD.
 Plays include A Twist of Water, The Downpour, and The Burials, which were all created with her frequent collaborator, Erica Weiss.
 The View from Tall was her first feature film, which she also co-directed with Weiss.

 Personal life

 Parrish was born and raised in Atlantic Beach, Florida and has spent the last decade in Los Angeles.
 Despite that, she still claims Chicago as her artistic home.
 She received her B.F.A. in theater studies from The Theatre School at DePaul University and has an M.F.A. in screenwriting from the University of Southern California where she was an Annenberg Fellow.
-She currently resides in Los Angeles with her husband and two dogs.
+She currently resides in Los Angeles with her husband, son and their dog.